Can I access Academic Resource Center services remotely?

 If you are sharing your internet with others, try to arrange to have them limit their use during your class meetings, if possible.

 Zoom is also accessible on mobile devices, so if your internet is not strong, you can connect on your phone.

 Be sure to communicate with the course teaching staff; they may be able to offer an alternative way to complete the course work.

 If you need to use your phone to Zoom into classes and meetings, check out this ARC handout on Learning Online Using Your Phone.

 What should I do if my faculty member is not responding to me?

-Like students, faculty are being asked to make big adjustments; they are moving all their teaching online while you are moving all your learning online.
+Like students, faculty have been asked to make big adjustments to their usual way of doing things.
 Please know that the administration has recommended that faculty be flexible with students.
 If it has been more than a few days, or the matter is very time-sensitive, try emailing your instructor again or contacting someone else on the course staff, such as a Teaching Fellow or Preceptor.
 If the matter is very urgent and you have not been able to connect with anyone involved in the teaching of the course, then contact your resident dean.